kunigami/kunigami.github.io/blog/_posts/2023-10-02-complex-geometry.md

   <img src="{{resources_path}}/madelbrot-thumbnail.png" alt="Mandelbrot fractal.
 This is a small scale version (different color scheme) of Figure 3." />
 </figure>

 In this post we'll study some connections between complex numbers and geometry.
-We'll cover the complex plane and look at complex numbers are 2-dimensional vectors with a special multiplication.
+We'll cover the complex plane and look at complex numbers as 2-dimensional vectors with a special multiplication.
 We'll provide an implementation of the Mandelbrot fractal and finally introduce the Riemann sphere.

 <!--more-->